Philadelphia Mass Tort Attorneys

 If the court decides the case in question is a mass tort, the judge will quickly assign the case and may even order that the attorneys publicize the lawsuit in case there are others who have been harmed by the product and want to add their name to the lawsuit.

 A mass tort differs from a class action tort, though the two types of civil actions have some similarities.
 In a mass tort, plaintiffs each have an individual claim.
 Every plaintiff has his or her own trial.
 In a class action there is one trial, and the law doesn’t consider the plaintiffs as individuals.

 Pros and Cons of a Mass Torts Suit

 When a large group is organized, mass tort litigation can be efficient and cost-effective.
 Generally, attorneys handle most of the litigation, and plaintiffs have a smaller role.
 It’s also easier for a court to see the effects of a defective product when there are similar proofs among plaintiffs.
 Despite these pros, mass tort cases can be a challenge, as many courts simply don’t have the equipment to handle such a large group of litigants.
 Corporations may claim they cannot fairly defend themselves against so many claims.

 Mass torts cases hinge on a qualified and experienced attorney.
 A mass tort lawyer who fails to organize the many people in the group can ruin these cases, even causing unfair allocation of the settlement.
-To discuss whether your injury is part of a larger class action or mass tort, call our personal injury firm Anapol Weiss for your free consultation.